Two Cultures, One Family: Building Family, Finding Home

-The Weaving Our Cultures Arts Festival (WoCAF) and the Marjorie Barrick Museum of Art proudly present Two Cultures, One Family: Building Family, Finding Home.
-With this exhibition, curator Dr. Erika Abad brings together artists who invite us to ask questions about family/kinship, reproductive justice, gender, and bicultural intergenerational dynamics.
+The Weaving Our Cultures Arts Festival (WoCAF) and the Marjorie Barrick Museum of Art are proud to present Two Cultures, One Family: Building Family, Finding Home.
+With this exhibition, Dr. Erika Abad draws on her personal experience as the daughter of a historically multiracial family to curate a selection of artists who invite us to ask questions about the way ideas around family, gender, sex, and reproductive justice are negotiated today.

 Dr. Abad’s curation moves across a wide array of media, encompassing paintings, sculptures, poetry, textiles, zines, videos, and drawings.
 Her themes range from reproductive genocide to the choices that LGBTQ+ American families are forced to make now that numerous states are pushing for trans- and homo- antagonistic legislation.